Best Paid Focus Groups in 2021: Make $150+/hour

 Probe Market Research

 Get a sneak peek of upcoming products and advertising campaigns when you participate with Probe Market Research.
-They conduct interviews via focus group, online, or over the phone on popular products and concepts for their clients.
+They conduct in depth interviews via focus group, online, or through phone calls on popular products and concepts for their clients.

 Payout: Between $50-$400 in cash